 Do women play pétanque?
 Isn’t pétanque played mostly by men?

-It is true that pétanque in France has traditionally been a man’s game.
-But times and cultures change.
-The percentage of women among American petanque players is much higher than it is in France.
-And even in Europe the number of women pétanque players has been slowly growing.
-There are even women’s tournaments and championships.
-For example, the 2012 USA Women’s National Championships were held at the Maine Boules Club in Blue Hill, Maine.
+In France pétanque has traditionally been a man’s game, but in the USA and other countries, the percentage of women petanque players is much higher than it is in France.
+Nowadays, most national and international federations have competition categories for men, women, and mixed teams.
+The 2012 USA Women’s National Championships were held at the Maine Boules Club in Blue Hill, Maine.
 See also the petanquewomen Facebook group.

-On what looks like a drizzly day in September 2010, 102 women on 34 teams participated in a women’s triples tournament in Münster, Germany.
+On a drizzly day in September 2010, over 100 women participated in a women’s triples tournament in Münster, Germany.
 The only men in sight were the guys doing the registration.